MikeLeeDeveloper/SampleCode/Python/PlayYoutubeVideo/ReadMe.txt

 			Ex.
 Version 104.0.5112.81 (Official Build) (64-bit)
 		5. Navigate to https://sites.google.com/chromium.org/driver/downloads?authuser=0
 		and click on the ChromeDriver hyperlink that applies to you
-		6. Download the zip file for your operating System
+		6. Download the zip file for your operating system
-		7. Copy and replace the chromedriver.exe from zip file into Selenium directory
+		7. Copy and replace the chromedriver.exe from zip file into the Selenium directory